 Where it will take you

 The School of Art contributes to Edinburgh’s contemporary art sector.
 Students benefit directly from our partners’ teaching and research input into their work, as well as from the considerable resources and experience they offer.
-Postgraduates exhibit their work in the Talbot Rice, Embassy and Edinburgh Sculpture Workshop as well as in other venues in and beyond Scotland.
+Postgraduates exhibit their work at numerous galleries in Edinburgh, such as the Embassy Gallery, Whitespace and the Numbers Shop, as well as in other venues in and beyond Scotland.